 It shall be unlawful for any person issued a license under this chapter to make deliveries of any alcoholic beverages by the package beyond the boundaries of the premises covered by the license or any alcoholic beverages by the drink beyond the indoor boundaries of the premises covered by the license.

-(Ord. of 9-7-1999, § 1(4-25))

 Sec.
-6-25.
-Drive-in window.

-It shall be unlawful for any person to sell or dispense distilled spirits or wine from drive-in or service windows.

-(Ord. of 9-7-1999, § 1(4-26))

-Sec.
-6-26.
+6-24.
 Clear view of entrance and interior of licensed premises.